 |Program||Tomlinson Doctoral Fellowships|

-|Value||$25,000, renewable annually based on satisfactory progress, to a maximum tenure of 3 years for doctoral level.|
+|Value||The Tomlinson Doctoral Fellowship will be $35,000, renewable annually based on satisfactory progress, to a maximum tenure of 3 years.|

-|How to apply||A student is nominated by their department and the fellowship is awarded by individual faculties.|
+|How to Apply||A student is nominated by their academic unit and the fellowship is awarded by individual faculties.|

-|Notes||GPS no longer administers a central university competition for this fellowship.
+|Notes||GPS does not administer a central university competition for this fellowship.
 Tomlinson Fellowships will be allocated to Faculties to administer at their discretion.|

-|Eligibility||The Tomlinson Doctoral Fellowships are for new students accepted into a doctoral degree at any department at McGill University.|
+|Eligibility||The Tomlinson Doctoral Fellowships are for new students accepted into a doctoral degree at any academic unit at McGill University.|